elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/the-var-declaration.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The main difference between let and var is that scope of a variable defined with let is limited to the block in which it is declared, while variable declared with var has the global scope.</div><br />
+  <div><strong>Interview Response:</strong> The primary distinction between let and var is that the scope of a variable declared with let gets confined to the block it gets declared, whereas a variable created with var has global scope.</div><br />
-  <div><strong>Technical Response:</strong> The main difference between let and var is that scope of a variable defined with let is limited to the block in which it is declared, while variable declared with var has the global scope.
-So, we can say that var is rather a keyword which defines a variable globally regardless of block scope.
-This gives var some odd behaviors when compared to let.
-In its global state it can be re-declared, where let will simply throw an error.
+  <div><strong>Technical Response:</strong> The main contrast between let and var is that the scope of a variable declared with let gets confined to the block it gets declared, whereas a variable created with var has global scope.
+As a result, we may argue that var is a keyword that declares a variable globally independent of block scope.
+When var gets compared to let, it exhibits some strange behavior.
+In its global state, it gets explicitly declared, where let throws an error.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />